 (University College London)

-Good People, Capitalist Networks and Impossible Flights“
+Good People, Capitalist Networks and Storytelling: Complicity in the work of Nir Baram

 Who are you?
-Complicity and the second person in Yishai Sarid’s The Memory Monster (2017) and Tsitsi Dangarembga’s This Mournable Body (2018)“
+Complicity and the second person in Yishai Sarid’s The Memory Monster (2017) and Tsitsi Dangarembga’s This Mournable Body (2018)

 This paper considers the significance of the second person address for exploring different types of complicity.
 In The Memory Monster, the narrator’s report to the Chairman of the Board of Yad Vashem assumes a conventional ‚you‘, in that the addressee is evidently a separate individual.
 Although the main body of the novel is the narrator’s account of his career as a tour guide at Nazi extermination camps and of his increasingly self-destructive obsession with Holocaust memory, the ‚you‘ raises the question of wider complicity.
 At a personal level it raises the question of the Chairman’s duty of care to an employee who is increasingly affected by the history of the genocide.
 By directing the report to the Chairman of Yad Vashem, the novel questions institutional complicity in memorial practices that have become central to contemporary Israeli national identity, and that raise uncomfortable questions about anti-Arab hate speech.
 Finally, the ‚you‘ exceeds its designated addressee to ask the reader about their relationship to Holocaust memory.
 This Mournable Body adopts a more radical form of address, in which the narrator, protagonist and narratee seem to be the same.
 Here the addressee is Tambudzai Sigauke, addressing herself in the present tense throughout.
 This undermines any attempt to ascribe a temporal distance to the implied ‚I‘ and the ‚you‘; a present Tambu speaking to her past self from a position of privileged knowledge.
 Rather, the ‚you‘ points to a split within the subject, which creates an ambivalent effect of both intimacy and distance.
 The reader assumes a type of double vision of interior and exterior, through which Tambo’s position as victim of colonial, anti-colonial and post-colonial violence and perpetrator of violence is explored.
 The duality of victimhood and complicity is formally inscribed in second person address, which also insists on the confluence of empathy and judgement.